wp-plugins/sz-google/readme.txt

 = GOOGLE CALENDAR =
 **<a href="http://goo.gl/6bzDMO"> </a>**

+In this module you can find many components that allow integration of your website with the Google Calendar.

 **Google Calendar Widgets:** In this plugin are available google calendar widgets that can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

 * `Widget google calendar`